Fiscal Services accepts payments for the following:

 Late payments are assessed a $10 late fee and a hold is placed on the student's record.
 Interest will continue to accrue until the loan is paid in full.
 Collection activity may ensue if the loan remains unpaid for 90 days and arrangements are not made with the Fiscal Services Office.

-Emergency Tuition & Fee loans are available through the Financial Aid Office or online through ASAP.
+Tuition and Fees Short-Term Loans are available through the Financial Aid Office or online through ASAP.
 For more information, see the UTSA Information Bulletin – Tuition and Fees Short-term Loan web site.

 The Installment Payment Plan is available for the Fall and Spring semesters ONLY.
 It is a three-payment plan and is available for a one-time fee of $16.00.

-This enables students to pay one-half of their tuition and fees (excluding parking, installment fee, property deposit, orientation and add/drop fees which must be paid in full) in advance of the beginning of the semester, one-quarter prior to the start of the sixth class week and the final one-quarter due before the beginning of the eleventh week.
+This enables students to pay 30% of their tuition and fees (excluding parking, installment fee, property deposit, orientation, health insurance, and testing fees which must be paid in full) in advance at the beginning of the semester, 35% prior to the start of the sixth class week and the final 35% due before the beginning of the eleventh week.

 If the second or third payment is not completed by the due date, a $10 late fee is assessed and a registration hold is placed on the student's record.